microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 ### mentions

-Represents users, applications (bots, webhooks etc.), channels, teams or tags being @mentioned.
+Represents users, applications (bots, webhooks etc.), channels, teams, or tags being @mentioned.

 #### Example of a message with @mention for another user